alizain/we/content/issues/keystone-xl.md

 about:
   - summary: The Keystone XL pipeline is the 4th phase of the Keystone Pipeline System
+    full: This is an entire paragraph on what it means to be the 4th phase of the keystone pipeline system
   - summary: Pipeline will run from Hardist, Alberta, Canada, through Baker, Montana, and connects with the rest of the system at Steele City, Nebraska
   - summary: Crude oil from the Williston Basin region in Montana and North Dakota will be added to the pipeline as well (from Baker, Montana)